pcfox-buf/TrustedAP/TrustedAP-contract/README.md

 6. In the current working directory execute:
 	$ truffle compile
 	$ truffle migrate --reset
-7a.
-[Smart contract only deployment] Copy 'Contract address' from stdout to
+7. a) [Smart contract only deployment] Copy 'Contract address' from stdout to Remix 'AtAddress'
-	Remix 'AtAddress'
-7b.
-[Web deployment] Follow steps in ../TrustedAP-app/README.md
+7. b) [Web deployment] Follow steps in ../TrustedAP-app/README.md

 Please contact the author with any questions or requests.
 Thank you for using
 	TrustedAP!